MajorLee95/nanoI2CIOExpander/01-docs/01-userDoc/Readme.rst

 Do connections provided below.

-Install the followinf provided lib in the ARDUINO IDE :
+Install the following provided lib in the ARDUINO IDE :

 .. code::